 Owen presents the death of Christ as that which secures the pardon of all the elect.
 Application of the atonement through faith is reduced to a detail of implementation.
 While he would say that faith is needed, he would also say that faith is provided for the elect, purchased for them in the death of Christ.
 Therefore, those for whom Christ died, will inevitably believe.

-But even advocates of definite atonement acknowledge there is a separation between the death of Christ and the application of the atonement.
+One can see that advocates of definite atonement such as Hodge and Shedd acknowledge there is a separation between the death of Christ and the application of the atonement.
 None are pardoned except those who come to Christ in faith.
 The elect themselves are in this position.
 They, too, are among the “sons of disobedience” (Eph 2:2) before faith.
 The apostle goes on to say, and to include himself “among whom we all once lived in the passions of our flesh, carrying out the desires of the body and the mind, and were by nature children of wrath, like the rest of mankind.”
 (Eph 2:3) The elect, before they believe, would be indistinguishable from any other sinner, and as John 3:36 notes, “the wrath of God remains on him.”

 Thus, we can well ask, “If Christ died for the sins of the elect, why are they not all immediately saved?
 The answer can only be that they do not yet believe.
 And indeed, Owen himself uses language of this kind at several points.
 “Scripture sets forth the death of Christ, to all whom the gospel is preached [unto], as an all-sufficient means for the bringing of sinners unto God, so as that whosoever believe it and come in unto him shall certainly be saved.”
 In one sense, then, Owen does admit a breach between the Christ’s sacrifice and application.
 It is not applied until faith.